 The annual benefits of the project for 2019 have been reflected in the 2019 financial statements, and the achievement is still good.
-In the first quarter of 2020, due to the impact of the traditional off-season, the Chinese New Year in February, and the outbreak of the novel COVID-19, the terminal sales volume of the brand factory was not as good as expected, resulting in a slight difference between the actual progress and the expected situation.
-Profits are expected to continue to show up with the orders issued in the peak season in the second half of the year, indicating no major abnormality.
+In the first quarter of 2020, due to the impact of the traditional off-season, the Chinese New Year in February, and the outbreak of the novel COVID-19, because the company's operating costs and expenses are well managed, the operating margin achievement rate and operating profit achievement rate in 2020 are better than expected, indicating no major abnormality.